Click on the question below to view the answer.

 This course is a “naked-eye” astronomy course.
 That means, you won’t need to purchase any telescopes, binoculars, or other specialized equipment for your student.

 Though not required, your student would benefit from a small red flashlight.
 Since students will be outside in the dark, drawing what they see in the sky, a red light will help them see their paper without destroying their night vision.
-You can easily purchase one online, or there are a variety of apps you can download that will turn a smartphone into a red light.
-The first class of this course gives students instruction about how to make their own from a regular white flashlight.
+You can easily purchase one online, make one yourself, or use a variety of apps that will turn a smartphone into a red light.

 It is highly recommended, though not required, that you purchase the textbook Signs and Seasons: Understanding the Elements of Classical Astronomy, by Jay Ryan.
 In our opinion, this is the finest textbook on the market for learning about the motions of the heavens.
-We will assign reading from this textbook, but the reading is not required to complete the course.
+We will assign reading from this textbook.
+These readings are optional for Basic level students, required for Advanced Mastery students.
 The reading will give more explanation to the concepts discussed in the videos.

 Is the course self-paced or does my child need to view the course videos on certain days or times?